 When producer Samuel Goldwyn visited the huge set constructed for the film (a very detailed depiction of a New York City slum) he shouted, "Why do directors always want these slums to be so dirty?
 Clean it up!"
 He was eventually persuaded by director William Wyler that very few people lived in clean slums and that it would hurt the picture's credibility if a slum were depicted as a nice place to live.

-Director William Wyler was dissatisfied with 'Sylvia Sydney (I)''s look of disgust in a scene where she was supposed to react to trash cans in dirty alley.
+Director William Wyler was dissatisfied with the look Wendy Barrie gave of disgust in a scene where she was supposed to react to trash cans in dirty alley.
 After several unsatisfactory retakes, Wyler ordered the property man to obtain real cockroaches, which elicited the appropriate response from the actress.

-Director Wyler directed the property man to litter the set with real garbage to create the appropriate slum atmosphere.
-This disturbers the fastidious Sam Goldwyn, who would pick the garbage up after shooting would stop for the day.
+William Wyler directed the property man to litter the set with real garbage to create the appropriate slum atmosphere.
+This disturbed the fastidious Samuel Goldwyn, who would pick the garbage up after shooting would stop for the day.